Louis-Navarro/a-star-algorithm/README.md

 ## How to use

+You can customize the program using flags:

+- -h | --help --> Show this help message and exit
+- -v | --version --> Show program's version number and exit
+- -x | --width --> Width of the window
+- -y | --height --> Height of the window
+- -s | --square --> Size of a square
+- -t | --title --> Title of the window
+- -f | --fps --> The refresh rate of the window

 - `main.py` is a program that opens a GUI (using `pygame`) where you can create a maze.
   - To add a wall, click the middle mouse button (be careful, the algorithm can cross two diagonal walls).
   - To place the starting point, click the left mouse button